davidmichaelmackey/react-portfolio/README.md

 ## Description

-This is a portfolio page using React.
-This project uses React which sets it apart from basic, less cutting-edge technologies like HTML and Vanilla CSS, and JS.
+Hiya!
+I'm David and this is my Professional Portfolio.
+This project distinguishes itself by utilizing Vite for creating the React application and Tailwind CSS for imposing all of the styling.
+These are more advanced and cutting-edge technologies rather than the more basic counterparts - HTML, Vanilla CSS, and Vanilla JS.

 ## Usage